bambora/dev.na.bambora.com/source/docs/guides/batch_payment/batch.md

 The response object contains a "code" property indicating the success of the request.
 This will be a number between 1 and 23, inclusive, where "1" indicates success.
 It has a "message" property with a description of the code.
 It also has a "process_date" property indicating the date that the batch will be sent to the bank to begin processing.

+The response contains a "batch_mode" property that indicates whether or not the batch will be processed.
+The value is determined by whether or not the merchant account is live.
+A value of "live" means the merchant account is live and the batch will be processed.
+A value of "testing" means the merchant account is not live and the batch will never be processed.

 ## Examples

 This section includes a sample HTTP request that references a file to be uploaded and a sample request where the data is declared inline within the request.
 It also includes formatted sample data for batched funds transfer and credit card payments.